viaacode/sip-specification/profiles/film.md

 # Profile: Film

 The film profile supports the ingest of digitised film stored on one or more image and/or audio reels.
-This profile dictates how the media files (in file formats such as ZIP, MOV and DPX), their metadata, and the relationships between them, should be expressed and organized.
+This profile dictates how the media files (in file formats such as MKV, MOV, JPEG and PDF), their metadata, and the relationships between them, should be expressed and organized.

 It mainly applies the [DCTERMS metadata schema](https://www.dublincore.org/schemas/xmls/qdc/dcterms.xsd) for descriptive metadata and allows extensions using [Schema.org](https://schema.org), thereby resembling the [Basic profile](https://data.hetarchief.be/id/sip/2.1/basic).

 Its additions lie in the introduction of a separate PREMIS representation to denote the physical carrier(s) (a so-called 'carrier representation') and custom film-specific metadata (using `<premis:significantProperties>` elements in the package PREMIS file) to describe physical aspects of this/these carrier(s).

 This carrier representation was added to facilitate the description of the physical carrier(s), since the PREMIS metadata schema itself doesn't offer this possibility directly.
-Please note that, as a result, the carrier representation as such is not reflected by a representation folder in the `representations` directory, given that it is used purely for the addition of descriptive metadata about the carrier(s) and does not contain any files itself..
+Please note that, as a result, the carrier representation as such is not reflected by a representation folder in the `representations` directory, given that it is used purely for the addition of descriptive metadata about the carrier(s) and does not contain any files itself.

 **Permalink:** <https://data.hetarchief.be/id/sip/2.1/film>